sveetch/djangotribune/README.rst

 From web interface
 ------------------

-The actual web interface is really simple and don't implement yet a "rich interface" with Javascript, this is only a simple HTML form with the message list.
-The rich interface is planned to be implemented in last.
+The web interface implement all features, just use the input field at the bottom of the message list to post a new message and it will be appended.
+The interface perform a periodical request on the remote backend to display other new message if any.

+If your message is not validated, the input field will be displayed with red borders, the borders will be hidded just after a new validated post.

+Actually, the only option you can manage is the *Active refresh* than you can disable to avoid any periodical request on the remote backend.
+But if you disable it and you post a new message, there will still be a *POST* request that will refresh the message list.

 From remote client applications
 -------------------------------

 Remote clients can send a new message directly within a **POST** request and putting the content in a ``content`` argument.
 Validated messages return the last updated backend (from the *knowed* last id).
-Unvalid message return an Http error (thus it's not implemented yet).
+Unvalid message return an Http error.

 `Url arguments`_ options can be given for the POST request and they will be used for the returned backend in success case.